-In New York City, Manhattan’s “The Wing” is a women-only coworking space with a mission to enable women of different backgrounds and professions to come together for mutual support, relationship-building, and wellness.
-Located in the Flatiron neighborhood of the Ladies Mile Historic District, “The Wing” is an open concept space with feminine decor that is home to meeting rooms, a library, a breastfeeding room, a beauty room, showers and a cafe equipped with wine and cocktails.
+“The Wing”, located in Manhattan, New York City, is a women-only coworking space that strives to allow females of different job fields and backgrounds to join together for assistance, networking opportunities, and improved mental health.
+“The Wing” is an open-concept space located in the Flatiron neighborhood of the Ladies Mile Historic District.
+It features feminine decor, meeting rooms, a library, a breastfeeding room, a beauty room, showers, and a cafe with wine and cocktails.

-“Shecosystem” on Bloor Street West in Toronto is a self-identified “work-life space” for women, transgender and non-binary people to not just work but also foster holistic wellbeing, cultivate community and network with others.
-The cozy space is complete with refurbished brick and flowing natural light alongside a lounge, multi-purpose studio, private offices, a healing room with a massage table, a harvest table and kitchen.
+“Shecosystem” is a “work-life space” situated on Bloor Street West in Toronto that proudly states it provides for all women, transgender, and non-binary people.
+Here, individuals can work whilst also being able to better their well-being through community bonding and networking with like-minded people.
+The space has been refurbished with cozy brick and natural light flowing throughout, alongside a lounge, multipurpose studio, private offices, healing room with massage table, harvest table, and kitchen.

-When women create and design spaces for themselves, they are able to address the barriers and challenges that have hindered their progress in traditional office environments.
-Coworking spaces like The Wing, Shecosystem and Paper Dolls are providing women with the opportunity to feel grounded and at home with like-minded individuals, gain confidence in their career paths and build meaningful and lasting connections.
+When women design and construct their own workspaces, they are able to effectively surmount barriers impeding their progress in male-dominated office settings.
+The Wing, Shecosystem, and Paper Dolls are coworking spaces that allow women to feel supported and connected with like-minded individuals.
+These spaces also provide opportunities for women to gain confidence in their career paths and build meaningful relationships.

 (Image courtesy of Shecosystem)